Jory81/xGlow/README.md

  -And more

  Motivation:\
 This project started in january 2019.
 I didn't know a single thing about programming, and had to learn the very basics such as what a byte actually means.
-Initially I flashed scripts from for example Mark Kriegsman (FastLED developer),  but I got tired of doing so.
+Initially I flashed scripts from Mark Kriegsman (FastLED developer),  but I got tired of doing so.
 I also had discovered the work of Stephen Culley and his presets are very very subtle and mesmerizing - go check out his youtube video.
-The only downside is that his code isn't made public (yet?) and the firmware has/had no options to lower the brightness for example, so I started coding myself.
+The only downside is that his code isn't made public (yet?) and the firmware has/had no options to lower the brightness, so I started coding myself.

 Future goals:\